TayyubaK/SQL-Project/QA.md

     COUNT(DISTINCT country)
 FROM
     all_sessions
-WHERE totaltransactionrevenue IS NOT NULL
+WHERE totaltransactionrevenue IS NOT NULL;
 --5

 --The Q1 result set excludes '(not set)' values for country.
 Check that the count of 5 doesn't include '(not set)':